coder/coder/docs/admin/scale.md

 1. Target a range of workspaces with `--target-workspaces 0:100`.
 1. For dashboard traffic: Target a range of users with `--target-users 0:100`.
 1. Store provisioning results in JSON format.
+1. Expose a dedicated Prometheus address (`--scaletest-prometheus-address`) for scaletest-specific metrics.

 The `workspace-traffic` supports also other modes - SSH traffic, workspace app: